 in the shower gets Norman the owl stuffer.
 Neat twist, huh?”

 “Your ass on a sharp stick.”

-The masked person pushed the gun hard at James’ head.
+She pushes the gun hard against his head.
 He winced.

 “Don’t make me repeat myself.”